BrianJVarley/Angular-RxJS/README.md

-# APM
+# angular-rxjs-grail

 >Forked from https://github.com/DeborahK/Angular-RxJS course repo.

-Demo project demonstrating RxJS and Observables patterns within an Angular application.
-This approach is different to using the `NgRx` package commonly used in Angular projects.
-Which gives us a store, actions, effects, reducer etc. Instead the following pattern of Observable actions and services to create a _reactive_ application:
+Demo project demonstrating RxJS and Observable patterns within an Angular application.
+This approach is different to using the `@ngrx` package commonly used in Angular projects.
+Which gives us a store, actions, effects, reducer etc. Instead the following pattern of Observable actions and services is used to create a _reactive_ application without a _Store_:

 > Actions: Creating an action stream using a `BehaviorSubject` and calling `.next` is similar to dispatching an action in NgRx: